Amir-SaberHabibi/MetaML/README.md

 - **Training Algorithms**: Implements Backpropagation, Genetic Algorithm, and Particle Swarm Optimization for training neural networks.
 - **Comparison Module**: Compares the performance of the different algorithms based on predefined metrics and generates visualizations.
 - **Data Analyzer Chatbot**: Utilizes the power of Language Models to analyze the performance of different algorithms (PSO, BP, GA) and provide insights through a chatbot interface.
-- **Resources**: Includes data files for storing results and logos for the app interface.
+- **Resources**: Includes data files for storing results in CSV format.

 ## How to Run the App